mathmanu/caffe-jacinto-models/docs/Imagenet_Classification_README.md

 ### Dataset preparation

-* First, open a bash prompt and set CAFFE_HOME to the location where Caffe-jacinto is placed.
-For example:
+* Open a bash terminal and change directory into the scripts folder, as explainded earlier.
-CAFFE_HOME=~/work/caffe-jacinto

-* Change directory.
- * cd $CAFFE_HOME/examples/tidsp

 * The following website gives details of how to obtain the ImageNet dataset and organize the data: https://github.com/amd/OpenCL-caffe/wiki/Instructions-to-create-ImageNet-2012-data